matvogel/P2P-Bridge/readme.md

 To reproduce results on the indoor scenes dataset, we provide the following instructions for ScanNet++.
 The ARKitScenes dataset can be evaluated in the same way.

 #### 1. **Denoising:**
 To denoise rooms from our ScanNet++ test set, you need to have the rooms specified in `splits/snpp_test.txt` preprocessed (see [here](data/readme.md)).
-For automatic evaluation, copy all `snpp_test` scenes into a seperate folder called `snpp_evaluation`.
+For automatic evaluation, copy all `snpp_test` scenes into a separate folder called `snpp_evaluation`.
 Then you can use our script to denoise all test rooms:

 ```bash
 sh scripts/denoise_snpp.sh <PATH TO snpp_evaluation>